 Icelanders love their soup, especially in the colder months.
 And one variety we saw in nearly every cafe, was the lamb variety.

-And, if you choose to visit in November, there’s a good chance you won’t have to compete for the best photo spots.
+And, if you choose to visit in November, there’s a good chance you won’t have to compete for the best Instagram spots.

 The Golden Circle